robadgami/Differential-Gene-Expression-TCE/Readme.md

-## Comparing Cluster patterns between hosts
+##### Comparing cluster patterns between hosts

 Once cluster patterns over time for each host has been obtained, interesting molecular process differences can be investigated by comparing DGE pattern clusters between hosts.

+The data is prepared following the script …….

+The cluster datapoints are converted to long-format i.e. with column names "Genes", "value", dpi", "Sample" (this can be done via the terminal).

-The cluster graphs can be formed using the R script []
+Then, the cluster graphs can be formed using the R script [Clustergraphs.R](https://github.com/robadgami/Differential-Gene-Expression-TCE/blob/master/R_scripts/Clustgraphs.R) .